spaceaardvark/encrypt/README.md

 | encryptAlgorithm | <code>string</code> | OpenSSL encryption algorithm name |
 | manifestDelimiter | <code>string</code> | delimiter used in the encrypted manifest |

+## Contributing

+Be sure to create an issue before you submit a change request.
+Requests to expand the minimal interface will be politely and graciously declined, but anything else is fair game.

+The library does not require a build step and is easy to test.
+See the `scripts` section in `package.json` for more information.